NAVSUP making U.S. ship participation in BALTOPS possible

 |0

-This work, NAVSUP making U.S. ship participation in BALTOPS possible [Image 11 of 11], by Joseph Yanik, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NAVSUP making U.S. ship participation in BALTOPS possible, by Joseph Yanik, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT